Vish501/TCP-Chat-Room/README.md

 # Simple TCP Chatroom

-This is a basic chatroom implementation using Python's `socket` and `threading` libraries, as well as Datetime for logging.
+This is a basic chatroom implementation using Python's `socket` and `threading` standard libraries, as well as the `Datetime` library.

 **Features:**